kevinr1299/Ravn-Challenge-Django-KevinRomero/README.md

 Also, you will need to install [postgresql](https://www.postgresql.org/download/)

 ### Preparation to Run Front-End
 You will need to install [node](https://nodejs.org/en/download/).
-To check the installation, run `node --version` on terminal
+To check the installation, run `node --version` on the terminal.

 ## Run Locally